Minor in International Economics

 - Students should check the pre-requisites of all classes when selecting electives.
 It is the responsibility of the student to know pre-requisites.

-- Business administration and business & engineering students may complete any of the business minors, including: accounting, business, economics, entrepreneurship, finance, international economics, legal studies, management information systems, marketing, and operations management.
+- Business administration and business & engineering students may complete any of the business minors, including: accounting, business, economics, entrepreneurship, finance, international economics, legal studies, management information systems, marketing, and operations & supply chain management.

 All prospective students should meet with an advisor from the College as soon as possible.
 Call 215.895.2110 to set up an appointment.